finbourne/luminesce-sdk-csharp-preview/sdk/docs/SqlDesignApi.md

             config.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new SqlDesignApi(config);
-            var errorHighlightRequest = new ErrorHighlightRequest(); // ErrorHighlightRequest |
+            var errorHighlightRequest = new ErrorHighlightRequest(); // ErrorHighlightRequest | SQL (by line) to syntax check and return error ranges from within, if any.

             try
             {
-                // PutIntellisenseError: Generate a set of error ranges, if any, in the given SQL (expressed as Lines) ErrorHighlightResponse result = apiInstance.PutIntellisenseError(errorHighlightRequest);
+                // PutIntellisenseError: Expresses error ranges from SQL ErrorHighlightResponse result = apiInstance.PutIntellisenseError(errorHighlightRequest);
                 Debug.WriteLine(result);
             }